becknik/LaTeX-Beamer/README.md

 ## Whats Currently Not Working:
 - [ ] Citation & I have no intention fixing it because no eager need...
+- [ ] No metter what I tried, the `lstlisting` converts tabs to weird looking symbol compositions